-All new home air conditioners have R410a, also known as Puron.
+All new home air conditioners in Pierre have R410a, also known as Puron.
 But this refrigerant will eventually be discontinued.
-This is a result of a continued attention on lowering compounds known to impact the environment.
+This is a result of a continued attention on lowering compounds known to negatively impact the environment.

 To find out the “why” behind AC restrictions, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million homes in the United States have cooling systems, according to the U.S. Department of Energy.